valeriepatu9/ece-devops-2020-fall/modules/5-ci-cd/content.md

 - Jenkins
 - ...

-## Registries
+## Deliver to Registries

-Types:
+We can **deliver** new releases of software to registries.

+**Registry** - is a software-package hosting service, that allows you to host your packages and code in one place.

+Registry types:

-- public registries
+- public ()
-- private registries
+- private

-### Package registries
+### Example public package registries

 - [NPM for JavaScript (NodeJS)](https://www.npmjs.com/)
 - [MVN Repository for Java](https://mvnrepository.com/)